Alvar Aalto: Furniture career

 Although Aalto was famous for his architecture, his furniture designs were admired and are still popular today.
 He studied with the architect-designer Josef Hoffmann at the Wiener Werkstätte(engl.: "Vienna Workshop") and worked, for a time, under Eliel Saarinen.
 He also drew inspiration from Gebrüder Thonet.
 During the late 1920s and 1930s, he worked closely with Aino Aalto on his furniture designs, a focus due in part to his decision to design many of the individual furniture pieces and lamps for the Paimio Sanatorium.
 Of particular significance was the Aaltos' experimentation in bent plywood chairs, most notably the so-called Paimio chair, designed for tuberculosis patients, and the Model 60 stacking stool.
 The Aaltos, together with visual arts promoter Maire Gullichsen and art historian Nils-Gustav Hahl, founded the Artek company in 1935, ostensibly to sell Aalto products but which also imported pieces by other designers.
 Aalto became the first furniture designer to use the cantilever principle in chair designs using wood.

 Awards

-Aalto's awards included the Prince Eugen Medal in 1954, the Royal Gold Medal for Architecture from the Royal Institute of British Architects in 1957 and the Gold Medal from the American Institute of Architects in 1963.
+Aalto's awards included Honorary Royal Designer for Industry from the Royal Society of Arts in 1947, the Prince Eugen Medal in 1954, the Royal Gold Medal for Architecture from the Royal Institute of British Architects in 1957 and the Gold Medal from the American Institute of Architects in 1963.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1957.
 He also was a member of the Academy of Finland, and was its president from 1963 to 1968.
 From 1925 to 1956 he was a member of the Congrès International d'Architecture Moderne.
 In 1960 he received an honorary doctorate at the Norwegian University of Science and Technology (NTNU).